A ratio of integration between quotients in geometric invariant theory: Introduction

-The cohomology of quotients arising from geometric invariant theory (GIT) has been the object of much study.
-In \cite{kir1} Kirwan used the analyses of instability in the previous works of Hesselink \cite{hes1}, Kempf \cite{kem1}, and Kempf-Ness \cite{kem-nes1} to explore the structure of GIT quotients from both the algebraic and symplectic perspectives, finding formulas to compute Hodge numbers.
-Five years later, Ellingsrud and Str\o mme \cite{ell-str1} began a study of the relationship between the Chow rings of the two GIT quotients $\P^n \dd G$ and $\P^n\dd T$, for a reductive group $G$ with maximal torus $T \subseteq G$, and used this to provide a presentation of the Chow ring $A^\ast(\P^n \dd G)_{\Q}$ in terms of explicit generators and relations.
-Brion \cite{bri2} then expanded this relationship to smooth, projective varieties $X$ over the complex numbers and proved that the $G$-equivariant cohomology of $\semistable X G$ is isomorphic to the submodule of $H^\ast_T(\semistable X T; \Q)$ comprising those classes anti-invariant under the action of the Weyl group:
+The cohomology of quotients arising from geometric invariant theory (GIT) has been the object of extensive study.
+In 1984, Kirwan \cite{kir1} integrated the previous works of Hesselink, Kempf and Ness \cites{hes1, hes2, kem1, kem-nes1} to explore the structure of GIT quotients from both the algebraic and symplectic perspectives, ultimately finding formulas to compute Hodge numbers.
+Five years later, Ellingsrud and Str\o mme \cite{ell-str1} began to study the relationship between the Chow rings of the two GIT quotients $\P^n_{\bar k} \dd G$ and $\P^n_{\bar k}\dd T$, for a reductive group $G$ over an algebraically closed field $\bar k$ with maximal torus $T \subseteq G$ acting on $\P^n_{\bar k}$ so that all semi-stable points have trivial stabilizers; their main result was a presentation of the Chow ring $A^\ast(\P^n \dd G)_{\Q}$ in terms of explicit generators and relations.
+Brion \cite{bri2} then expanded this relationship to arbitrary linear actions of connected reductive groups $G$ on smooth, projective varieties $X$ over the complex numbers, proving that the $G$-equivariant cohomology of the locus of $G$-semi-stable points is isomorphic to the subgroup of Weyl anti-invariant classes of the $T$-equivariant cohomology group of the larger locus of $T$-semi-stable points:

 Later Brion and Joshua \cite{bri-jos1} extended these results further to the case of singular $X$, but with equivariant \emph{intersection} cohomology used as a suitable replacement for the standard theory.